-Event message ID Event message Description 1 Signalling_Start Indicates the time at which signalling starts.
-2 Signalling_Stop Indicates the time at which signalling terminates.
+Event message ID Event message Description 1 Signaling_Start Indicates the time at which signalling starts.
+2 Signaling_Stop Indicates the time at which signalling terminates.
 3 Database_Query Indicates the time at which a one-time request/response transaction or database dip is completed by an intelligent peripheral (e.g., 800 number database, LNP database).
 6 Service_Instance Indicates the time at which the CMS provides an instance of a call control/feature service (e.g., call hold, call waiting).
 9 Service_Activation Indicates the time at which the CMS records an attempt to activate a service (e.g., call forwarding, call waiting).
-10 Service_Deactivation Indicates the time at which the CMS records an attempt to deactivate a service (e.g., call forwarding, call waiting).